I'm Dying Laughing: The Humourist: An unfinished work

 Stead worked on the book, off and on, with other novels intervening, for decades.
 In 1962, a chapter of the book titled "UNO 1945", then intended to be the first chapter, was published in the Australian literary journal Southerly.
 In 1966, she sent a complete version of the novel to her publisher, but was advised to revise it.
 Her New York agent wanted the disagreements between Emily, her husband and the communist party explained in more detail and Emily's past explained so that the reader could understand her; her British publisher wanted substantial revisions and a re-thinking of the first part of the novel.
 Perhaps the main reason for this reaction, besides the fact that the book was very long, was that the subject matter was not timely.
-As an American friend Stead had asked to comment said:
+As her Stead's friend Stanley Burnshaw wrote to her:

 The whole Hollywood situation sounds incredible today, as does all the kowtowing to the party hacks through the forties and fifties.
 The CP and the radical movement are absolutely nil here; you wouldn't believe it.
 And your novel will come upon a reading public that regards the American experience with the CP and the radical left as nonsensical, idiotic, meaningless.

 Explaining the events of the 1940s and 1950s and the social and political context of the novel within the text went against Stead's grain as a writer.
 The comments set off a long and never resolved process of revision and rewriting, which Stead came to regret.

 The manuscript was assembled by Professor Ron Geering, Stead's literary executor, who explains in the preface:

 "What I inherited…was a huge mass of typescript ranging in finish from rough to polished and in length from page bits to different versions of whole chapters, along with piles of basic and supplementary material."